 Impact of growth rate on the welfare of broilers

 Selection for the more efficient production of broilers has resulted in rapid growth rates.
 The aim was to review the existing knowledge on the effect of growth rate on broiler welfare.
-Genotypes with faster growth rates consistently demonstrate poorer gait scores and increased prevalence of disorders affecting their legs than […]
+Genotypes with faster growth rates consistently demonstrate poorer gait scores and increased prevalence of disorders affecting their legs than slower-growing genotypes.
+Reduced mobility places […]

 A Day in the Life – Zoe Devine – Behavioural Vet

 This month A Day in the Life heads to Western Australia, where Zoe Devine works as a Behavioural Vet at Animal Sense near Fremantle.
-Devine was inspired to become a veterinarian at the age of six after watching Harry’s Practice on television after school and fulfilled a childhood dream when […]
+Devine was inspired to become a veterinarian at the age of six after watching Harry’s Practice on television after school and fulfilled a childhood dream when she graduated from Murdoch University’s […]

 Humans can identify chicken moods, research says

 The estimated 100 million chickens in Australia might be able to make their feelings known, after a University of Queensland study found humans can tell if chickens are excited or displeased, just by the sound of their clucks.
-The study used recordings of the noises chickens made when they anticipated […]
+The study used recordings of the noises chickens made when they anticipated a reward, such as food, […]